KwakyeCA/fake-political-news-detection-nlp/README.md

 This project implements a fake political news detection system using Natural Language Processing techniques on the LIAR dataset, which contains 12,791 political statements labeled for veracity.

+## Why This Matters

+Political misinformation undermines democratic processes and public trust.
+With the rapid spread of false claims on social media, automated fact-checking systems are increasingly critical.
+This project explores how different NLP approaches—from traditional machine learning to modern deep learning—perform on real-world political statements, providing insights into which techniques are most effective for detecting misinformation in short-form political content.

 ## Current Status (Week 9 - Mid-Project)

 - ✅ **Phase 1 Complete:** Data preprocessing pipeline